localstack/localstack.github.io/content/blog/2023-08-31-localstack-has-joined-aws-marketplace-to-streamline-local-cloud-development-testing/index.md

 With LocalStack now available in the AWS Marketplace, you can leverage a streamlined procurement to get easy access to our cloud development platform.

-## Subscribing to LocalStack in AWS Marketplace
+## Subscribing to LocalStack on the AWS Marketplace

 To launch LocalStack with AWS Marketplace, you can follow the steps below: